danalves24com/fetex/README.md

 ## How to contribute?
-if you would like to add an equation to Fetex, simply go to src/Data/packets and select the field.
+If you would like to add an equation to Fetex, simply go to src/Data/packets and select the field.
 In the file of your field enter the equation in the format mentioned above.